Now available in a brand-new revised edition from Shadowpaw Press

 What was such a long time ago? she wondered, and shaking her head, returned to the kitchen to help Marta clean up.

-“Is something wrong?” the village woman asked as she pumped water.
+“Is something wrong?” the village woman asked as she pumped water, almost shouting above the noise of the wind, howling around the tower and rattling the shutters.

 “No, why?”
 Amarynth said, instantly alert.
-It wouldn’t do for rumors to be carried to the village about trouble in the tower.
+It wouldn’t do for rumours to be carried to the village about trouble in the tower.

 “The Singer just didn’t seem quite himself,” said Marta, carrying the wash cauldron to the fireplace.